NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/automatic/zero-code/index.md

 INFO:werkzeug:_internal:Press CTRL+C to quit
 ```

-Now access the both Web UIs again - the Python frontend
+Now access the both Web UIs again - the Python frontend.
+Add and remove some todos and observe the behaviour in Jaeger.

 ### Recap: Benefits and limitations of auto-instrumentation